jomsch/gridit/README.md

 ## Feedback & Questions
 Having feedback or questions?
-Open an issue or shot me a message on Twitter or Reddit.
+Open an issue or shot me a message on Twitter.
 I would love to hear your thoughts and ideas on `Gridit`.